Inderjeet-396/mcqgen/README.md

 # Steps are taken to do the MCQ generator END to END and deployment of project

-# Created a Virtual env with python version 3.10
+# Created a virtual env with python version 3.10

 1.first login to the AWS: https://aws.amazon.com/console/